 High Schools are invited to send small groups of students to visit USNA for an overnight visit or a long weekend.

 Science and engineering midshipmen lead the students on tours of the engineering and lab spaces.
-Students spend time engaged in interactive science and engineering activities, such as experiments in the wind tunnel, learning to use the electron microscope to look at nano-particles, or programming robots.
-Mini-STEM events might even include a ride on the Yard Patrol (YP) Craft on the Chesapeake Bay!
+Students spend time engaged in interactive science and engineering activities, such as experiments in the Aerodynamics lab, learning to use biometric authentication equipment, or programming robots.

 This program is geared towards local Middle School Students.